-If what you're selling is in Amazon's catalog or very similar to something in it, great!
-If not, you may have trouble getting eyeballs on Amazon or find yourself buried at the end of search results.
+Amazon's catalog system is much more central to its buying and selling experience.
+If what you're selling is in Amazon's catalog or very similar to something in it, great.
+If not, you may have trouble getting eyeballs on Amazon, or you may find yourself buried at the end of search results.

-eBay's branding potential isn't what it used to be (thanks to the introduction of things like eBay's links policy), but on Amazon there's virtually no branding ability.
-You can't have a "presence" on Amazon; shoppers interact with Amazon, not with you, and see almost no evidence of the differences between sellers, much less anything that could be called "personality" or seller "identity."
+eBay's branding potential isn't what it used to be (thanks to the introduction of things like eBay's links policy), but on Amazon, there's virtually no branding ability.
+You can't have a "presence" on Amazon.
+Shoppers interact with Amazon, not with you.
+Shoppers will see almost no evidence of the differences between sellers on Amazon, much less anything that could be called "personality" or seller "identity."

-eBay on the other hand offers easy-to-use-and-customize storefronts to businesses, seller-created item descriptions and About Me pages, and puts seller member IDs and feedback front and center in listings.
+eBay, on the other hand, offers easy-to-use-and-customize storefronts to businesses, seller-created item descriptions and About Me pages, and puts seller member IDs and feedback front and center in listings.
 For the time being, sellers still maintain an identity on eBay that is separate from eBay's identity, something impossible on Amazon.

-In many eBay categories sellers remain free to sell outside of the catalog using hand-generated listings.
+In many eBay categories, sellers remain free to sell outside of the catalog using hand-generated listings.
 Sellers are also free to promote their wares with text and images that they, not eBay, choose. eBay goods can be sold with minimal confusion in many different states of repair or completeness, something more difficult to do successfully on Amazon.

 eBay sellers also set their own shipping policies, return policies, and shipping charges.
 There are limits on eBay—if you accept returns you must give buyers at least a 14-day window, for example—but on Amazon, the policies are narrow and set for you, meaning that returns must be accepted and buyers have 30 days to make them.

 Selling on eBay through PayPal revenue is available the moment the buyers pay.
 It can be used immediately anywhere that PayPal is accepted, or even anywhere that Mastercard, Visa, or debit payments are accepted for sellers that have applied for a free PayPal debit card.